 Locs are generally ostracized in the workplace because they are deemed to be distracting.
 This is similar to someone wearing blue, purple, or orange hair color.
 Though, I disagree with this sentiment because locs are natural, cultural, and in some cases spiritual unlike these eccentric hair colors.
 Nevertheless if you conform to this viewpoint, you might want to consider cutting your locs in order to find gainful employment.

-While many culturally-aware loc and other natural hair wearers tend to want to fight the cause, we have to keep in mind that locs are just a hairstyle for some people.
+Many culturally-aware loc and other natural hair wearers tend to want to fight the cause.
+But, we have to keep in mind that locs are just a hairstyle for some people.
 Every loc-wearer of African heritage doesn’t have the same level of cultural or spiritual connection to their hair.
-In fact, a number of people opt for temporary loc extensions in order to experiment with the style rather than as a badge of cultural pride.
-In which case cutting your locs in exchange for gainful employment is okay once you are not violating your own principles.
+In fact, a number of people opt for temporary loc extensions to experiment with the style rather than using them as a badge of cultural pride.
+In which case, cutting your locs in exchange for gainful employment is okay.
+That is, as long as you are not violating your own principles.

 On the other hand, if you value your locs as a significant part of your culture and heritage then you may want to continue to cultivate them.
-Not only will you be able to maintain your sense of cultural pride, you will also be able to maintain your dignity and integrity.
+In doing so, you will you be able to maintain your sense of cultural pride.
+Also, you will also be able to maintain your dignity and integrity.
 If you opt to keep your hair in favor of oppressive and unjust employment practices, you win the game for both you and the next generation.

-Likewise, I held onto my locs a little longer than I planned to because I wanted to cut them off about 4 months before I did this past April.
-When I felt that it was time to cut my locs off in January, the case about the student who was being forced to cut his locs in order to graduate from high school was brought to the forefront.
+Likewise, I held onto my locs a little longer than planned.
+I actually wanted to cut them off about 4 months before I did this past April.
+When I felt that it was time to cut my locs in January, the case about the student who was being forced to cut his locs to graduate from high school was brought to the forefront.
 At that point I decided to keep my locs a little longer as a statement of solidarity for him and other youths who may be experiencing similar situations.